Foot Fetish - What You Need To Know

 • Foot selfies

-• Giving or receiving a Foot massage: Massage or tickling may lead to intense sensations that even people with no other interest in foot play find exciting.
+• Giving or receiving a Foot massage: Massage or tickling may lead to intense sensations that even people with no other interest in foot play find exciting

 • Light tickling on the feet

-• Foot kissing: Feet and toes are sensitive to touch, so even gentle kissing can feel incredibly sensual.
+• Foot kissing: Feet and toes are sensitive to touch, so even gentle kissing can feel sensual.

-• Sucking on toes Toe sucking: if your partner is up for some shrimping, or sucking toes, add a bit of that to your routine.
+• Sucking on toes Toe sucking: if your partner is up for some shrimping or sucking toes, add a bit of that to your routine.
 It’s all fun, so don’t be afraid to mix things up.

 • Giving or receiving a foot job (stimulating the genitals using the feet)

-Foot job: Some people with a foot fetish like a little genital contact now and then. ask them to grind their feet over your genital area.
+Foot job: Some people with a foot fetish have a little genital contact now and then. ask them to grind their feet over your genital area.
 They can even glide their feet over your penis or penetrate your vagina or anus with toes.

 • Foot worship: People with a foot fetish may enjoy worshipping at their partner’s feet.
-Some even like letting their partner rest their feet on them, as if they were a human footrest.
-Remember, there’s no shame in finding feet and foot worshipping sexy.
+Some even like letting their partner rest their feet on them as if they were a human footrest.
+Remember, there’s no shame in finding feet and foot-worshipping sexy.

 • Washing each other's feet